 1) describe the sound system of Southern British English using appropriate terms in phonetics and phonology;

 2) describe and compare major English accents around the world

 3) appreciate the diverse applications of phonetics such as speech technology, accent studies, sociophonetics, analysing learners' pronunciation problems, and forensic phonetics.

-A two-hour lecture and an hour-long workshop every week
+A two-hour lecture and a one-hour workshop every week

 100% coursework consisting of: